-At summer and fall, adult redfish feed on shrimp, crabs and mullet.
-At winter and spring, adults primarily feed on mullet, pinfish, sea robin, lizardfish, Atlantic croaker, and marine worms among others.
+In summer and fall, adult redfish feed on shrimp, crabs, and mullet.
+In winter and spring, adults primarily feed on mullet, pinfish, sea robin, lizardfish, Atlantic croaker, and marine worms among others.
 This species is always looking for food, regardless of the conditions of the environment in which it is, they adapt themselves to every situation.

 Where to find it?

 This species is found in the Atlantic Ocean, specifically in the eastern parts of the United States and in the Gulf of Mexico.
 One of the best things about fishing for redfish is you can find them anywhere.
-It prefer prefer shallow waters (1-4 feet deep) along the edges of bays with submerged vegetation such as seagrasses.
-You can find them at rocky outcroppings including, piers, bridges and manmade structures, but you can also catch it near the beach, at oyster bars and at sand bottom.
-During the fall, especially during stormy weather, this species go to the bays or to surf zone near passes.
-It’s interesting to know that redfish can be found also in tidal creeks and rivers, ergo they can live in fresh water too.
+It prefers shallow waters (1-4 feet deep) along the edges of bays with submerged vegetation such as seagrasses.
+When targeting redfish, it’s smart to focus your time on areas with good structure in the water.
+You can find them at rocky outcroppings including, piers, bridges, and manmade structures, but you can also catch them near the beach, at oyster bars, and at the sand bottom.
+During the fall, especially during stormy weather, these species go to the bays or to surf zone near passes.
+It’s interesting to know that redfish can be found also in tidal creeks and rivers, ergo they can live in freshwater too.

 Fishing for Redfish: How to catch it?

 Fishing for Redfish is so popular among anglers because this fish will hit on most kinds of bait, both natural and artificial.
 For this reason, it becomes a highly wanted species in the world of sport fishing.